Posts Tagged ‘yarn’

 But yes, I bought a ton of yarn last week, so hopefully that’ll carry me over the summer.
 There have been many yarn sales lately–at WEBS and at Unwind (one of my LYSs), but I haven’t even glanced at either one, so as not to tempt myself.

 So back to Haley’s blanket–I started a crocheted log cabin, but so far I don’t love it.
 The yarn is great, but it’s the pattern–no matter how many of these I do, I still can’t nail the right number of stitches to add when crocheting across the side of a row, so some sides are longer than others, and there’s a folding/pinching issue where I picked up too many/didn’t pick up enough.
 I’m thinking of frogging it and making a star afghan instead.
-If I do that, then I think I’d switch to the Satin, ’cause the pattern would benefit far more from different colored yarns than from one variegated pallette.
+If I do that, then I think I’d switch to the Satin, ’cause the pattern would benefit far more from different colored yarns than from one variegated palette.
 And the more I think about it, the more I like the idea of a “Haley’s Comet” blanket.
 Hmm….

 In other yarn news, I haven’t done anything lately with the sparkly market shawl, the too-big pink slouchy hat, the pseudo fair isle tam from Knitty, the scratchy my so-called scarf, or Kristen’s hat.
 I really suck at finishing, yo.

 And finally, on a completely unrelated tangent, I rejoined Weight Watchers this week, and had my first meeting yesterday.
 My plan is to relearn how to eat properly.
-Lindora did great things for me the first six months I was on it, but it just went downhil from there, and I’d like to be able to look at a potato again without freaking out or binging on them (or is it bingeing?).
+Lindora did great things for me the first six months I was on it, but it just went downhill from there, and I’d like to be able to look at a potato again without freaking out or binging on them (or is it bingeing?).

 That’s all I got for today.
 Have a great Memorial Day tomorrow!